dschmeh/seoR/README.md

 extractLinks(url, uniqueLinks = FALSE)
 ```

 The linkCount-Function allows you to get the number of all Links on a specified Url.
+You can specify the LinkType you want to analyze.
+All Links, Just Internal Links or Links to other Domains (external).
+You can specify "all","external" and "internal".
+Default is "all"
 ```
 url<-"https://www.r-project.org/"
-linkCount(url, uniqueLinks = FALSE)
+linkCount(url, linkType = "all", uniqueLinks = FALSE)
 ```

 ## Check for an URL in a XML-Sitemap